MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Eventstream

-An eventstream is a centralized place in the Fabric platform for capturing, transforming, and routing real-time events to various destinations (e.g., lakehouses, KQL databases) with a no-code experience.
-So long as the destinations are supported by disaster recovery, eventstreams will not lose data.
+An eventstream is a centralized place in the Fabric platform for capturing, transforming, and routing real-time events to various destinations (for example, lakehouses, KQL databases) with a no-code experience.
+So long as the destinations are supported by disaster recovery, eventstreams won't lose data.
 Therefore, customers could use disaster recovery supported destinations to guarantee data availability.

 Customers can also achieve geo-redundancy by deploying identical Eventstream workloads in multiple Azure regions as part of a multi-site active/active strategy.
 With a multi-site active/active approach, customers can access their workload in any of the deployed regions.
 This approach is the most complex and costly approach to disaster recovery, but it can reduce the recovery time to near zero in most situations.
 To be fully geo-redundant, customers can